hopeCAg/Threat-Hunt---Second-Vector/README.md

 | project TimeGenerated, RiskEventType, RiskLevel, RiskState, RiskDetail, IpAddress
 ```

 > **Finding:** The friendly incident title ("Anonymous IP address") is a display label.
-The stored enum value — `anonymizedIPAddress` — is what appears in the raw telemetry and is what analysts should reference when writing detection rules or cross-referencing with threat intel.
+The stored enum value `anonymizedIPAddress`, is what appears in the raw telemetry and is what analysts should reference when writing detection rules or cross-referencing with threat intel.

 ---